 Smallpox long reigned as the king of dreaded contagious diseases.
 It killed more people than any other virus in recorded history — about 500 million people in the 20th century alone.
-For about 20 years, smallpox seemed to have vanished, no longer haunting the dreams of most people.
+For about 20 years, it seemed to have vanished, no longer haunting the dreams of most people.
 Many had never even heard of it.
-Unfortunately, terrorist’s suicidal viciousness and new biological attacks have brought the threat of smallpox back to the future.
+Unfortunately, terrorist’s suicidal viciousness and new biological attacks have brought the threat of this virus back to the future.

 What is smallpox?

 European explorers then brought it to the American colonies, where epidemics were devastating to colonists – but especially to Native Americans.
-Smallpox-contaminated blankets may have been given to natives as intentional acts of biological warfare.
-Later, George Washington believed that British troops intentionally infected colonial forces with smallpox.
+Virus-contaminated blankets may have been given to natives as intentional acts of biological warfare.
+Later, George Washington believed that British troops intentionally infected colonial forces with it.

 People with the illness got sick suddenly, with a high fever, headache, and marked fatigue.
 Nausea, vomiting, abdominal pain, back pain, and muscle pains were also common.
 A few days later, pox (which looked like “pearls of pus”) appeared – mostly on the face and legs – and the fever fell.
 The pox usually lasted 10 or 12 days, with the fever often returning.
 (Red Book 1(591), 2006)

 How long does it last?

 Symptoms usually develop 7 to 17 days after exposure.
 The illness then usually lasts about 2 weeks.

 How is smallpox diagnosed?

 How is smallpox treated?

 In the past, the goal of smallpox treatment was to support people until the disease had past.
 If smallpox occurs again, other treatments may be tried.